 Ladd was staring at such a dead zone for Star Wars because Fox’s marketing department determined anything with “star” or “war” in the title was box office poison.
 So, the studio was more or less dumping Star Wars into what was thought to be a nothing weekend at the time.

-Hold on a second.
-Why exactly was Memorial Day such a nothing weekend as far as Hollywood was concerned?
-For one thing, for over half of the 20th century the length of the school year in the United States fluctuated wildly by region.
+For over half of the 20th century, the length of the school year in the United States fluctuated wildly by region.
 According to the American Education Research Association, “It wasn’t until the 1960s that the present school schedule of 170 to 180 days, 5 days a week and 6.5 hours a day became the norm in most school systems.”
-As such, you couldn’t assume that by Memorial Day most kids would be out of school and reachable with a big movie.
+As such, you couldn’t assume that by Memorial Day most kids would be out of school and thus reachable with a big movie.

 Moreover, it’s easy to forget this, but the modern version of Memorial Day is barely older than Star Wars.
 The concept behind the holiday goes back to the Civil War when the North created Decoration Day to honor its fallen soldiers.
 Thus it was that from 1868 to 1970 the United States observed Decoration Day every May 30th, regardless of which day of the week it fell on.
 People took to calling it Memorial Day after WWII, but that did not become its official name until 1971.
 At that same time, it was also turned into a federal holiday observed on the last Monday in May, thus creating a three-day weekend.
 It took several years for all 50 states to officially recognize this new version of the century-old holiday.